realA10001986/Flux-Capacitor/README.md

   Accessing the Config Portal through this address requires the operating system of your hand-held/computer to support Bonjour/mDNS: Windows 10 version TH2     (1511) [other sources say 1703] and later, Android 13 and later; MacOS and iOS since the dawn of time.

-  If connecting to http://flux.local fails due to a name resultion error, you need to find out the FCD's IP address: Type *90 followed by OK on the supplied remote control and listen, the IP address will be spoken out loud.
+  If connecting to http://flux.local fails due to a name resultion error, you need to find out the FC's IP address: Type *90 followed by OK on the supplied remote control and listen, the IP address will be spoken out loud.
 Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as read out loud by the FC) in order to enter the Config Portal.

 In the main menu, click on "Setup" to configure your Flux Capacitor.